utdata/rwd-mastery-assignments/ed-special-ed/rubric-wb.md

 - Before we do the join function, we will filter our list of campuses to include only "Regular Instructional" schools.
 This will remove alternative schools that are special purpose for behavioral issues, etc.
 - Then we will have to create some new columns that does math to show the change in values from the older year, 2015, and the newer year and how they compare to the old "audit threshold" reported by the Chronicle.

-## Import the three data sets
+## Import and prepare the CSTUD files

 Once past the hassle of downloading the data, there are still some challenges to getting the answers above.
-Follow these steps to prepare each of the datasets you downloaded:
+Follow these steps to prepare each of the datasets you downloaded.

 - Before you upload the files into Workbench, make sure you've changed the filename extension of your CSTUD files from `.dat` to `.csv` or they will not import into Workbench.
 - Use a new Workbench tab for each file.
 - Use the **Upload** function to import the file.
-- Name them "CSTUD15", "CSTUD20" (or newest year), and "LOCS" (for the Directory file.)
+- Name them "CSTUD15", "CSTUD20" (or newest year)

 > HINT: Keep your Workbench tab names short.
 If they are too long, it can be hard to get to all your tabs.
-For consistency with these directions, name them `CSTUD15`, `CSTUD20` and `LOCS`.
+For consistency with these directions, name them `CSTUD15`, `CSTUD20`.

 ### Fix the CAMPUS IDs